-After inter-system change from N1 mode to S1 mode, the UE and the SMF shall maintain the PDU session type of the PDU session context if the UE supports non-IP PDN type and the PDU session type is "Ethernet" or "Unstructured".
+After inter-system change from N1 mode to S1 mode, the UE and the SMF shall maintain the PDU session type of the PDU session if the UE supports non-IP PDN type and the PDU session type is "Ethernet" or "Unstructured".

 Interworking to 5GS is supported for a PDN connection, if the corresponding default EPS bearer context includes a PDU session identity, session AMBR and one or more QoS rules (see 3GPP TS 24.301 [15]).